 Get advice from your local Tenants Advice and Advocacy Service about applying to the NSW Civil and Administrative Tribunal or complaining to NSW Fair Trading.
-See also www.tenants.org.au/publish/complaining-to-nsw-fair-trading.
+See also Factsheet 11: NSW Civil and Administrative Tribunal and Complaining to NSW Fair Trading.

 You can complain to NSW Fair Trading if a landlord/agent, for example:

 - charges extra (other than holding fee, rent in advance and bond) before you enter into an agreement, or for preparing a written agreement

 - withholds any 'material facts', proposed sale or mortgagee action, or makes any false/misleading statement before you enter into an agreement

 - includes prohibited terms in the tenancy agreement (see Factsheet 01: Residential Tenancies Act).